michaelmilleryoder/fanfiction-nlp/README.md

 Please tokenize text (split into words) before running it through the pipeline and include this as a final column, `text_tokenized`.
 We are working on including this as an option.
 A script, `tokenize_fics.py`, is included for convenience, though this will require modification to work with your input.

+The pipeline uses quite a bit of RAM, mostly depending on the length of the input.
+It is not recommended to run on stories with greater than 5000 words.
+Runnin on storis with 5000 words can use ~20 GB of RAM.

 ## Output
 * Character coreference: